 #12 – Bioneers

 Not every podcast about sustainability is full of figures and big-name guests.
 This show gets down to the personal level and tells sustainable stories full of compassion and empathy.
-This is different from most mainstream eco-based podcasts, but it works in a way that other shows cannot capture.
+This differs from most mainstream eco-based podcasts but works in a way other shows cannot capture.

 See Related: What is Ethanol’s Carbon Footprint?